-Incoming freshmen and transfer students interested in the sport management major are admitted to "Sport Management Interest".
+Incoming freshman and transfer students in the Sport Management major are admitted to the "Sport Management Interest".
 After completion of the freshman year, students may apply for admission to the sport management major.
-A faculty committee will make decisions on acceptance based on the following criteria:
+All candidates must have completed the following prior to applying for admission:

-- Successful completion (minimum grade of C) of a psychology or sociology course, HESC 202, HESC 155, ENGL 110 and a math course.
-1. - 2 Minimum GPA of 2.7. - 3.
+- 1. Successful completion of a psychology or sociology course, HESC 202, HESC 155, ENGL 110, and a math course. - 2.
+Minimum GPA of 2.7. - 3.
 Completion of the appropriate application form.
-Applications are accepted at the end of each the fall and spring semester. - Demonstration of aptitude and commitment and understanding for career 4. orientation. - 5 Interview with Sport Management faculty.
+Applications are accepted at the end of the fall and spring semester.
+Freshman may not apply in the fall of their first semester. - 4.
+Completion of Application Essay